-As a network engineer is responsible for creating, maintaining, and managing the complete network infrastructure, a fundamental knowledge of operating systems like Linux, Windows, macOS will benefit the engineer.
-It is not even just a side skill rather a must possess the skill.
+As a network engineer is responsible for creating, maintaining, and managing the complete network infrastructure, a fundamental knowledge of operating systems like Linux, Windows, and macOS will benefit the engineer.
+It is not even just a side skill but rather a possessed skill.

-Just imagine the power you could hold, if you have the knowledge of how to write a code with a comprehensive understanding of network engineering?
-Writing a code gives an engineer to think creatively about solutions, working with different tools and technologies.
-Learning a programming language like Python, Perl, or C++, Java, etc could boost up your style of working thereby making everything more efficient and productive.
+Just imagine the power you could hold if you had the knowledge of how to write code with a comprehensive understanding of network engineering.
+Writing code gives an engineer to think creatively about solutions, working with different tools and technologies.
+Learning a programming language like Python, Perl, C++, Java, etc. could boost your style of working thereby making everything more efficient and productive.

 Cloud is the present and the future of modern-day technology.
 The pace at which the cloud has witnessed its growth is tremendous.
 Plus, the huge demand for it reflects its inevitable bright future prospects.

 Therefore, a basic understanding of cloud computing skills in a network engineer could do wonders when applying for the role.
 Azure, AWS, and GCP are some of the examples you could learn about.
 These will help a business scale up through easily accessible large amounts of data that the cloud allows one to store.
 It will increase the efficiency, speed, and security of vital data.

 Network security might not be the sole work of a network engineer, however, it is one of the crucial responsibilities of a network engineer.